eanyanwu/ez-dns/README.md

 ## Intro

-The birth of the internet enabled computers to send data to each other.
-Like houses, each computer (or host) on the internet has an address (now known as an IP address) that identifies it.
-But wouldn't it be nice if instead of remembering a string of numbers, we could identify hosts more meaningfully?
-And so the concept of "domain names" was born.

 In the days of old, the mapping of domain name to host IP address was centrally managed:

 > Currently hosts in the ARPA Internet are registered with the Network Information Center (NIC) and listed in a global table.
 The size of this table, and especially the frequency of updates to the table are near the limit of manageability.
 What is needed is a distributed database that performs the same function, and hence avoids the problems caused by a centralized database.